QR code payment: DuitNow QR

 DuitNow (launched in December 2018) allows all participating banks and e-wallets in Malaysia to use the same QR Code for transactions.
 It is launched by PayNet under the Bank Negara Malaysia's Interoperable Credit Transfer Framework (ICTF).
 Some of the banks and e-wallets that support this payment system are Maybank, Hong Leong Bank, CIMB, HSBC, Touch 'n Go eWallet, GrabPay, Setel, ShopeePay, OCBC, UOB, ICBC, and more.

 KHQR

-KHQR is Cambodia national QR payment standard part of Bakong System launched in 26 June 2020.
+KHQR is Cambodia national QR payment standard part of Bakong System launched on 26 June 2020.
 KHQR is developed by National Bank of Cambodia and Soramitsu (Japanese-Swiss fintech company).

 LAO QR

 LAO QR is a unified QR payment system in Laos.
 The Bank of the Lao PDR held an official launch of LAO QR on 29 January 2020.

 MMQR

 MyanmarPay (MMQR) is a unified QR code payment system in Myanmar.
 MyanmarPay owned and regulated by the Central Bank of Myanmar and operated by PayPlus Co., Ltd.